 Leopard and Python were friends.

-When Leopard's wife had a child, Leopard said, "Can you give me your skin to make a carrying-strap for the child?"
+When Leopard's wife had a child, Leopard said, "Please, can you give me your skin to make a carrying-strap?"

 "Of course I can!" said Python, and he shed his skin so Leopard could make the carrying-strap.

 When Python's wife had a child, Python said, "Now give me your skin for a carrying-strap — or is your skin not strong enough?"

 "Of course my skin is strong enough!" shouted Leopard.
 Then he turned to his cub and said, "Strip off my skin!"